svennam92/istio101/workshop/exercise-4/README.md

     kubectl get services -n istio-system
     ```

 2. Configure Istio to automatically gather telemetry data for services that run in the service mesh.

-    a.
-Go back to the plans directory at `istio101/workshop/plans`.

-    ```shell
-    cd ../../plans
-    ```

-    b.
 Create a rule to collect telemetry data.

     ```shell
     kubectl create -f guestbook-telemetry.yaml
     ```